BACHELOR of SCIENCE in NURSING

 Along with academic criteria, you will need to ensure additional admission criteria are met.

-You must meet the following requirements to apply for Fall 2024 or Winter 2025 intake.
+You must meet the following requirements to apply for Fall 2025 or Winter 2026 intake.
+If you are applying to start your studies in Winter 2025, you must meet requirements outlined in the 2024/25 Academic Calendar.

 To be eligible for admission into a competitive program, you need to have a higher minimum overall average than that listed in the Categories of Admission below.